Best use of Hyatt points: We’ll show you how to get a steal at these top hotels

 On this page, enter your Hyatt loyalty account number.

 Once your Hyatt account is linked, the information will automatically save to your Chase Ultimate Rewards account.
 This means you can instantly transfer points in the future.

-Remember, once you move points you can NOT move them back.
-So double check to confirm you’re moving the right amount of points.
+Once you move points, there’s no going back.
+So double-check to confirm you’re moving the right amount of points.

 Chase Ultimate Rewards points typically transfer instantly to your Hyatt loyalty account.
-So once you complete your points transfer, log-in to Hyatt and book your award stay.
+Once you complete your points transfer, log in to Hyatt and book your award stay.

 Remember to check the hotel’s cancellation policy when booking.
-If you have to cancel within the eligible time frame, you’ll get the points back into your account.
+If you have to cancel within the eligible time frame, points will go back into your account.

-There are lots of great redemptions at Hyatt hotels you can book for free with only 5,000 Hyatt points, like the Hyatt Regency Kathmandu.
-Or you can splurge and book a luxury category 7 hotel, like the Park Hyatt Sydney, for 30,000 Hyatt points!
+There are lots of great redemptions at Hyatt hotels that you can book with only 5,000 Hyatt points or you can splurge on a luxury Category 7 hotel, like the Park Hyatt Sydney, for 30,000 Hyatt points.